 Read more.
 Sit less.
-My favorite Audiobooks will help you meet two goals at once.
+The Best Audio Books will help you meet two goals at once.

 I have spent a lot of time in the car recently.
 And for this book geek, car time = audiobook time.
-Nothing makes better use of that time, keeps me awake, and gives my driving buddy and me more to talk about than listening to a great book while we burn the miles.
+Nothing makes better use of that time, keeps me awake, and gives my driving buddy and me more to talk about than listening to the best audio books while we burn the miles.

 Audiobooks are also a great way to get in more steps.
 Listening to a book while taking a long walk — or getting on a treadmill — is a great way to keep boredom at bay.
 I often keep going, long after I’ve met my daily step goal just to find out what happens in my book.